foresturquhart/grimoire/README.md

 - `--format <format>`: Specify the output format.
 Options are `md` (or `markdown`), `xml`, and `txt` (or `text`, `plain`, `plaintext`).
 Defaults to `md`.
 - `--no-tree`: Disable the directory tree visualization at the beginning of the output.
 - `--no-sort`: Disable sorting files by Git commit frequency.
+- `--ignore-secrets`: Proceed with output generation even if secrets are detected.
+- `--redact-secrets`: Redact detected secrets in output rather than failing.
 - `--version`: Display the current version.

 ### Examples